-Backup settings
+Backup settings -

 Backup directory /var/data/backup/thin 0

 Backup schedule for full backups 0 0 1-5 0

 Backup schedule for differential backups 0 1-5 0

 Max number of stored full backups 40 0

-🗹 Clean up differential backups 0
+Sclean up differential backups 0

+Save

-Figure 13-12.
+Figure 13.12.
 Configuring the Thin Backup plugin

-To restore a previous configuration, just go to the Restore page and choose the date of the configuration you wish to reinstate (see Figure 13-13).
+To restore a previous configuration, just go to the Restore page and choose the date of the configuration you wish to reinstate (see Figure 13.13, "Restoring a previous configuration").
 Once the configuration has been restored to the previous state, you need to reload the Jenkins configuration from disk or restart Jenkins.